verrazzano/docs/content/en/docs/setup/private-registry/private-registry-full-distribution.md

 </div>
 {{< /clipboard >}}

-* The Verrazzano platform operator image identified by `$VPO_IMAGE`, as defined previously.
+   * The Verrazzano platform operator image identified by `$VPO_IMAGE`, as defined previously in Step 2.

    * For all the Verrazzano Docker images in the private registry that are not explicitly marked public, you will need to create the secret `verrazzano-container-registry` in the `default` namespace, with the appropriate credentials for the registry, identified by `$MYREG`.
   For example:
 {{< clipboard >}}
 <div class="highlight">